 On the other hand, the banking sector will have to unblock itself after having missed out on true open banking with PSD2.
 However, we will see opportunities for the concentration of companies to emerge around large banking platforms, but will these be French?
 Once again, it will no doubt be the less traditional players who will move the lines!

-The role of a software company in the transformation.
+What is the role of a software company in the transformation?

 Today, we have had to take the subject in hand and position ourselves more clearly in this strategic support and multi-factorial consulting approach… We are now moving away from software publishing in the strict sense of the term.

-Of course, technical specificities, particularly in terms of security, still differentiate the offerings between the players, but for Axway’s Catalyst, this is no longer enough:
+Of course, technical specificities, particularly in terms of security, still differentiate the offerings between the players, but for Axway’s Catalysts, this is no longer enough: